docQodly/docs/docs/concepts/server-architecture.md

 - a REST server with a comprehensive API,
 - a Web server,
 - the Datasource manager,
-- DB4D, a built-in relational database, directly available through the ORDA (Object Relational Data Access) technology.
+- Qodly Database, a built-in relational database, directly available through the ORDA (Object Relational Data Access) technology.
 - the **QodlyScript language**, that can be used in all layers of the project.